lammps/lammps/doc/src/Fortran.rst

 .. note::

    A contributed (and more complete!)
-Fortran interface that more closely resembles the C-library interface is available in the ``examples/COUPLE/fortran2`` folder.
+Fortran interface that more closely resembles the C library interface is available in the ``examples/COUPLE/fortran2`` folder.
 Please see the ``README`` file in that folder for more information about it and how to contact its author and maintainer.